jjy714/jjy714.github.io/README.md

 - Integrated the system into a prototype meeting assistant application; improved voice clarity by >30% in internal tests.
 - Utilized PyTorch, torchaudio, and custom signal processing pipelines.

+**Asynchronous RAG Evaluation System (Claion, 2025)**
+- Architected and developed a complete, independent solution to conduct asynchronous, concurrent evaluations of Retrieval-Augmented Generation (RAG) systems.
+- Authored formal functional requirements, system sequence diagrams, and user flow diagrams to define the system architecture.
+- Engineered a Docker-based microservice infrastructure, using FastAPI to manage API ports for each component.
+- Implemented an innovative isolation process that instantiates a target RAG system with a temporary Qdrant vector collection, enabling focused evaluation and exponentially reducing testing time.
+- Utilized MongoDB as the relational database for storing comprehensive evaluation results and system metadata.
+- Integrated a robust suite of standard evaluation metrics, including BLEU, ROUGE for generation quality, and MRR, MAP, Precision, F1-score, and NDCG for retrieval performance.

+**SLM Fine-Tuning for Tool-Calling Function Injection (Lab Research, 2025)**
+- Led a dedicated research task to deeply analyze Small Language Model (SLM) architectures and explore methods for injecting tool-calling capabilities.
+- Focused on a comparative study of models including Gemma, Exaone, and HCX DASH, with the primary goal of modifying them to understand and execute tool-use functions.
+- Employed efficient PEFT/LoRA fine-tuning techniques, leveraging the Unsloth library to train models on three distinct open-source datasets from Hugging Face.
+- Engineered and modified model-specific chat templates to enable tool-calling syntax and logic in models that lacked native support.

 ### **Languages**
 - **Korean:** Native